mnms/docs/docs/get-started.md

 ...
 ```

+!!!
+Tip
-Notice: In case of application in runtime, use `ulimit -n 65535, ulimit -u 131072`
+    In case of application in runtime, use `ulimit -n 65535, ulimit -u 131072`

 (3) Edit `/etc/fstab`